Bachelor’s in Psychology

 Since there are so many options for bachelor of psychology programs, we have chosen some well-known and highly-rated ones to profile below.
 If cost is a consideration for you, check out our list of Best Value Psychology Schools offering traditional programs.

 Duke University’s Trinity College of Arts and Sciences offers two undergraduate degrees in psychology: a Bachelor of Arts (AB) and a Bachelor of Science (BS), along with a minor in Psychology.
-Duke’s program is ranked in USA Today’s 10 Best US Psychology Colleges and in Niche’s Best Psychology Colleges in America lists, as well as other rankings.
+Duke’s program is ranked in Niche’s Best Psychology Colleges in America lists, as well as other rankings.
 Duke’s program provides students with an in-depth study of psychology, and graduates will leave with a better understanding of human behavior and the ability to research and understand data.
 The undergraduate degree in psychology covers the field from a scientific view to a societal view, giving students a well-rounded introduction to the field.
 Eleven psychology courses are required to complete the AB degree and courses are laid out by “depth area.”
 Depth areas of coursework include General, Abnormal/Heath, Biological, Cognitive, Developmental, and Social.
 One upper-level seminar course is required to graduate, as well as one course in methods and statistics.
 The BS degree requires completion of all AB degree requirements as well as a course in quantitative studies and five electives.
 The psychology minor comprises five courses in psychology.